 Using estrogen-alone may increase your chance of getting cancer of the uterus (womb).
-Report any unusual vaginal bleeding right away while you are using PREMARIN® (conjugated estrogens) Vaginal Cream.
+Report any unusual vaginal bleeding right away while you are using Premarin (conjugated estrogens) Vaginal Cream.
 Vaginal bleeding after menopause may be a warning sign of cancer of the uterus (womb).
 Your healthcare provider should check any unusual vaginal bleeding to find out the cause.

 Do not use estrogens, with or without progestins, to prevent heart disease, heart attacks, strokes or dementia (decline in brain function).
-Using estrogens, with or without progestins, may increase your chance of getting dementia, based on a study of women 65 years of age or older.

 Using estrogen-alone may increase your chances of getting strokes or blood clots.
 Using estrogens with progestins may increase your chances of getting heart attacks, strokes, breast cancer, or blood clots.

-PREMARIN® (conjugated estrogens) Vaginal Cream should not be used if you have unusual vaginal bleeding; have or had cancer; had a stroke or heart attack; have or had blood clots or liver problems; have a bleeding disorder; are allergic to any of its ingredients; or think you may be pregnant.
+Premarin (conjugated estrogens) Vaginal Cream should not be used if you have unusual vaginal bleeding, have or had cancer, had a stroke or heart attack, have or had blood clots or liver problems, have a bleeding disorder, are allergic to any of its ingredients, or think you may be pregnant.

 Common side effects include headache, pelvic pain, breast pain, vaginal bleeding and vaginitis.

-PREMARIN® (conjugated estrogens) Vaginal Cream is used after menopause to treat menopausal changes in and around the vagina and to treat moderate to severe painful intercourse caused by these changes.
+Premarin (conjugated estrogens) Vaginal Cream is used after menopause to treat menopausal changes in and around the vagina and to treat moderate to severe painful intercourse caused by these changes.

-Please see Full Prescribing Information including Boxed Warning and Patient Information.
+Please see Full Prescribing Information including BOXED WARNING and Patient Information.

 Patients should always ask their doctors for medical advice about adverse events.